Free tests for HIV, hepatitis and syphilis from 15 to 22 May - breaking latest news - Breaking Latest News

-The European Testing Week dedicated to sexually transmitted infections is starting.
-In Italy, among others, Lila and Istituto Spallanzani participate

-Free tests for sexually transmitted infections in various Italian cities, from 15 to 22 May, on the occasion of the European Testing Weekto promote the early diagnosis of HIV, viral hepatitis and other diseases.
+Free tests for sexually transmitted infections in various Italian cities, from 15 to 22 May, on the occasion of the European Testing Week, to promote the early diagnosis of HIV, viral hepatitis and other diseases.
 The campaign, promoted by EuroTest, is now in its tenth year and has involved 740 organizations over time, including NGOs, administrations, social services and public and private health services.
-Second EuroTest in the European region of the WHO (World Health Organization) they live two million three hundred thousand people with HIV and, among these, at least one in five does not know they have contracted the virus.
+According to EuroTest in the European Region of WHO (World Health Organization) live two million three hundred thousand people with HIV and, among these, at least one in five does not know they have contracted the virus.

 Testing too late